masini/gwtcon2016/slides/reactjs.md

    }
 }
 ```
-PS: but Flux is very interesting
+But Flux is very interesting !!!<!-- .element: class="fragment" data-fragment-index="1" -->